eclipse-theia/theia/doc/Architecture.md

 Theia uses the DI framework [Inversify.js](http://inversify.io/) to wire up the different components.

-DI decouples a components from creating its dependencies.
+DI decouples a component from creating its dependencies.
 Instead, it gets them injected on creation (as parameters of a constructor).
 A DI container does the creation for you, based on some configuration you provide on startup through so-called container modules.